MalteHoel/local_subtraction_paper_code/realistic_volume_conductor_investigation/README.txt

     The script "visualize_potential_on_slice.py" produces a npz archive as output.
 The path to this archive has to be added to the script "visualize_head_model.py"

 3) Install dependencies

+  On Ubuntu 24.04, you can do
   sudo apt install python3-numpy sudo apt install python3-skimage sudo apt install python3-matplotlib

+  On older Ubuntu distributions the version of skimage in the package repository is not recent enough.
+In this case, you thus need to use pip to install a more recent version of scikit-image that fits to your environment.
+The plots in the paper were created using version 0.22.0 of scikit-image.

   Furthermore, by default the images are created from Matplotlib using LaTeX.
 If you want to exactly reproduce the figures from the paper, please install the following.